Kite submits BLA to FDA for CAR T-cell therapy in mantle cell lymphoma

-Biopharma company Kite, a subsidiary of Gilead, has submitted a biologics license application to the FDA for the company’s investigational chimeric antigen receptor T-cell therapy KTE-X19 for the treatment of adults with relapsed or refectory mantle cell lymphoma.
+Biopharma company Kite, a subsidiary of Gilead, has submitted a biologics license application to the FDA for the company’s investigational chimeric antigen receptor T-cell therapy KTE-X19 for the treatment of adults with relapsed or refractory mantle cell lymphoma.

 KTE-X19 is an anti-CD19 autologous CAR T-cell therapy that targets the CD19 protein when it is expressed on the surface of cancer cells.
 Approval of KTE-X19 would make Kite the first manufacturer with more than one FDA-approved CAR T-cell therapy.
 Axicabtagene ciloleucel (Yescarta; Kite, Gilead) was approved by the FDA in October 2017 for adults with relapsed or refractory large B-cell lymphoma.